Health inspector closes Jordan’s restaurant after complaint

 The area resident adds the restaurant has broken the community’s trust.
 “Our goal out here is to get them shut down completely.
 We don’t want them back in our neighborhood.”

-This location is registered to a person named Omar Siedahmed.
+This location is registered to Omar Siedahmed.
 News 8 went to his home, but no one answered the door.